selfcustody/krux-installer/README.md

 Krux Installer is a GUI based tool to flash [Krux](https://github.com/selfcustody/krux) without typing any command in terminal for [flash the firmware onto the device](https://selfcustody.github.io/krux/getting-started/installing/#flash-the-firmware-onto-the-device).

+# Installing:

+There are pre-built [releases](https://github.com/selfcustody/krux-installer/releases) for:

+* Linux:
+  * Debian-like
+  * Fedora-like
+* Windows
+* MacOS:
+  * intel processors
+  * arm64 processors (M1/M2/M3)

+To build it from the source, please follow the steps below:

 * [System setup](/#system-setup)
   * [Linux](/#linux)
   * [Windows](/#windows)